Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Transition from Partial to Global GS in Time-delay Systems of Different Orders

 and for the value of the matrices

-Next, we will illustrate the existence of global GS via partial GS in a system of mutually coupled Ikeda time-delay systems and the Hopfield neural network.
-The CC and CPR between the main and auxiliary systems are depicted in Fig.~\ref{fig15}.
-Low values of CC and CPR in the absence of coupling indicates the asynchronous behavior of both the systems.
-Upon increasing the coupling strength from zero, the second order system, that is the Hopfield neural network, reaches the common synchronization manifold first (partial GS) at the threshold value of $\varepsilon^{(2)}_{c}\approx 0.05$ as indicated by the unit value of the cross correlation coefficient $CC_{2,2^{\prime}}$, while the Ikeda system remains in its transition state.
+(i) First we will illustrate the existence of global GS via partial GS in a coupled system consisting of an Ikeda time-delay system, which is mutually coupled to a Hopfield neural network.
+Mutual coupling is introduced in the $x_{1}(t)$ variable of higher order systems.
+The CC and CPR between the main and auxiliary systems are depicted in Fig.~\ref{fig15}(a).
+Low values of CC and CPR in the absence of coupling indicates an asynchronous behavior of both systems.
+Upon increasing the coupling strength from zero, the second order system, that is the Hopfield neural network, reaches the common synchronization manifold first (partial GS) at the threshold value of $\varepsilon^{(2)}_{c}\approx 0.05$ as indicated by the unit value of the cross correlation coefficient $CC_{2,2^{\prime}}$, while the Ikeda system remains in its transition state (partial GS state).
 The simultaneous existence of phase synchronization (PS) together with GS is also confirmed by the unit value of $CPR_{2,2^{\prime}}$ at the same $\varepsilon^{(2)}_{c}$.
-Further increase in the coupling strength results in the synchronization (both GS and PS) of the Ikeda system to the common synchronization manifold for $\varepsilon^{(1)}_{c}\approx 1.32$ as evidenced from the unit value of $CC_{1,1^{\prime}}$ and $CPR_{1,1^{\prime}}$ (Fig.~\ref{fig15}) confirming the existence of global GS via partial GS in coupled systems of different orders.
+Further increase in the coupling strength results in the synchronization (both GS and PS) of the Ikeda system to the common synchronization manifold for $\varepsilon^{(1)}_{c}\approx 1.32$ as evidenced from the unit value of $CC_{1,1^{\prime}}$ and $CPR_{1,1^{\prime}}$ [Fig.~\ref{fig15}(a)] confirming the existence of global GS via partial GS in coupled systems of different orders.

+We have also calculated the MFNN parameter for the Ikeda system and the Hopfield neural network as a function of the coupling strength, which is depicted in Fig.~\ref{fig15}(b) (corresponding to Fig.~\ref{fig15}(a)).
+It is evident from this figure that the MFNN parameter $p$ reaches the unit value at $\varepsilon\approx1.32$ perfectly agreeing with the threshold value indicated by CC and CPR confirming the existence of global GS in mutually coupled Ikeda time-delay system and Hopfield neural network.

-Next, we illustrate the transition from partial to global GS in mutually coupled MG time-delay system, and a third order plankton model~\cite{abraham98,gakkhar10} with multiple delays.
+(ii) Next, we illustrate the transition from partial to global GS in mutually coupled MG time-delay system, and a third order plankton model~\cite{abraham98,gakkhar10} with multiple delays.
 The normalized system of equations of a zoo-plankton model is represented as